hareeshn903/iq/terraform/basic.md

-What is Terraform and what are its main features?
+### 1.What is Terraform and what are its main features?

 Terraform is an open-source Infrastructure as Code (IaC) tool it allows us to define, provision, and manage infrastructure across multiple cloud providers using a declarative configuration language called HCL (HashiCorp Configuration Language).
-Instead of manually configuring resources, Terraform automates the process, making infrastructure consistent, repeatable, and version-controlled.*
+Instead of manually configuring resources, Terraform automates the process, making infrastructure consistent, repeatable, and version-controlled.

-*Some of its main features include:*
+* Some of its main features include:

 1. **Infrastructure as Code** – We can define infrastructure in configuration files that are human-readable and version-controllable.
 2. **Multi-cloud support** – Works with AWS, Azure, GCP, and on-premises systems via providers.